dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 import App from './components/app';

-// this creates the store with the reducers, and does some other stuff to initialize devtools const store = createStore(reducers, {}, compose( applyMiddleware(), window.devToolsExtension ? window.devToolsExtension() : f => f, ));
+// this creates the store with the reducers, and does some other stuff to initialize devtools
+// boilerplate to copy, don't have to know const store = createStore(reducers, {}, compose( applyMiddleware(), window.devToolsExtension ? window.devToolsExtension() : f => f,
+));

+// we now wrap App in a Provider
 ReactDOM.render(
   <Provider store={store}>
     <App />